dariomelconian/Western-AI-DataQuest/README.md

 # Western-AI-DataQuest

-## Project completed by Dario Melconian and Bryce Chevallier.
+## by Dario Melconian and Bryce Chevallier - 2nd place finish

 ## **THE CHALLENGE:**